LucasCosas/workshop-mlops-iot/README.md

 Click new pipeline and chose Azure Repos Git and Existing Azure Pipelines YAML File "/pipeline/azure-pipelines.yml"

-Save the pipeline without running
+Save the pipeline without running (there's an arrow right beside run, expand the checkbox and save)

 Rename the pipeline to "iotmodel".
 One of the steps of the yml is to use the same variables library as the name of the pipeline, so renaming to "iotmodel" will force the pipeline to use that group of variables during the build/training.